6

 Each module is a coherent set of skills, not a list of topics.

 Children learn through worksheets, short lectures, role-plays, pair activities, group activities, and structured dialogues.
-Two of the six modules are being prepared for academic peer review.
+Two full modules are being prepared for academic peer review, along with drafted chapters from two further modules, so our first programs can teach a broader skill set from day one.

 01